Vaporwave: Early scene

 Vaporwave artists were originally "mysterious and often nameless entities that lurk the internet," Adam Harper noted, "often behind a pseudo-corporate name or web façade, and whose music is typically free to download through MediaFire, Last FM, SoundCloud or Bandcamp."
 According to Metallic Ghosts (Chaz Allen), the original vaporwave scene came out of an online circle formulated on the site Turntable.fm.
 This circle included individuals known as Internet Club (Robin Burnett), Veracom, Luxury Elite, Infinity Frequencies, Transmuteo (Jonathan Dean), Coolmemoryz, and Prismcorp.

 Numerous producers of this online milieu took inspiration from Ramona Langley's New Dreams Ltd. (credited to "Laserdisc Visions", July 2011).
-The first reported use of the term "vaporwave" was on an October 2011 blogpost by an anonymous user reviewing the album Surf's Pure Hearts by Girlhood; however, Burnett has been credited with coining the term as a way to tie the circle together.
+The first reported use of the term "vaporwave" was in an October 2011 blog post by an anonymous user reviewing the album Surf's Pure Hearts by Girlhood; however, Burnett has been credited with coining the term as a way to tie the circle together.
 Langley's Floral Shoppe (credited to "Macintosh Plus", December 2011) was the first album to be properly considered of the genre, containing all of the style's core elements.

 Vaporwave found wider appeal over the middle of 2012, building an audience on sites like Last.fm, Reddit and 4chan.
 On Tumblr, it became common for users to decorate their pages with vaporwave imagery.
 In September, Blank Banshee released his debut album, Blank Banshee 0, which reflected a trend of vaporwave producers who were more influenced by trap music and less concerned with conveying political undertones.
 Bandwagon called it a "progressive record" that, along with Floral Shoppe, "signaled the end of the first wave of sample-heavy music, and ... reconfigured what it means to make vaporwave music.

 After a flood of new vaporwave acts turned to Bandcamp for distribution, various online music publications such as Tiny Mix Tapes, Dummy Mag and Sputnikmusic began covering the movement.
 However, writers, fans, and artists struggled to differentiate between vaporwave, chillwave, and hypnagogic pop, while Ash Becks of The Essential noted that larger sites like Pitchfork and Drowned in Sound "seemingly refused to touch vaporwave throughout the genre's two-year 'peak'."
 Common criticisms were that the genre was either "too dumb" or "too intellectual".
 (Note: Journalist Miles Bowe recalled that when he was an intern at Stereogum in 2013, "vaporwave felt nearly impossible to explain to friends, let alone pitch to an editor.")